Harnack's Inequality for Parabolic De Giorgi Classes in Metric Spaces

 The present paper is using the ideas of DiBenedetto~\cite{Dib89Har} and is based on the lecture notes~\cite{ForParVes08Dis} of the course held by V.~Vespri in Lecce.
-We would like to point out that the definition for the parabolic De Giorgi classes of order 2 given by Gianazza and Vespri~\cite{GiaVes06Par} is sligthly different from ours, and it seems that our class is larger.
+We would like to point out that the definition for the parabolic De Giorgi classes given by Gianazza and Vespri~\cite{GiaVes06Par} is sligthly different from ours, and it seems that our class is larger.
 Naturally, our abstract setting causes new difficulties.
 For example, Lemma~\ref{lemmaMisVar} plays a crucial role in the proof of Harnack's inequality.
 In Euclidean spaces this abstract lemma dates back to DiBenedetto--Gianazza-Vespri~\cite{DibGiaVes06Loc}, but as the proof uses the linear sructure of the ambient space a new proof in the metric setting was needed.

-Motivation for this work was to introduce a version of parabolic De Giorgi classes that include parabolic quasiminimizers, and provide the sufficiency of the Saloff-Coste--Grigor'yan theorem.
+Motivation for this work is to consider the Saloff-Coste--Grigor'yan theorem in metric measure spaces.
 Grigor'yan~\cite{Gri91The} and Saloff-Coste~\cite{Sal92ANo} observed independently that the doubling property for the measure and the Poincar\'e inequality are sufficient and necessary conditions for a scale invariant parabolic Harnack inequality for the heat equation on Riemannian manifolds.
-Sturm~\cite{Stu96Ana} generalized this result to the setting of local Dirichlet spaces essentially following Saloff-Coste; such approach works also in fractal geometries, but always when a Dirichlet form is defined.
+Sturm~\cite{Stu96Ana} generalized this result to the setting of local Dirichlet spaces; such approach works also in fractal geometries, but always when a Dirichlet form is defined.
 For references, see for instance Barlow--Bass--Kumagai~\cite{BarBasKum06Sta} and also the forthcoming paper by Barlow--Grigor'yan--Kumagai~\cite{BarGriKum11OnT}.
-In this paper we show the sufficiency in general metric measure spaces without using Dirichlet spaces nor the Cheeger differentiable structure \cite{cheeger}.
-It would be very interesting to know whether also necessity holds in this setting.
-Such geometric characterization via the doubling property of the measure and a Poincar\'e inequality is not available for an elliptic Harnack inequality, see Delmotte~\cite{Del02Gra}.